Nessjk/posthog-app/README.md

 ## 🤔 Why Build This?

-Because PostHog's application asked me to "do more weird stuff," and I took that seriously.
-Also, traditional resumes are boring, and I wanted to ship something that showed rather than told.
-You are looker for builders after all, right?
+I wanted to ship something that showed rather than told.
+Builders over sayers!